How to stake. All the ways to get rewards from your crypto

 1. Staking cryptos to become a blockchain validator

 The validating nodes of a blockchain are responsible for finalising the network transactions.
 Contrary to what happens in Proof-of-Work chains, no special technical equipment is needed to validate transactions in Proof-of-Stake chains – it is sufficient to simply stake your crypto.
-In most cases, it is people or entities that already have some experience in the blockchain field who become validators.
-After staking a certain amount of cryptocurrencies, you have to open a node.
+In most cases, people or entities already have some experience in the blockchain field who become validators.
+You have to open a node after staking a certain amount of cryptocurrencies.
 This type of staking requires downloading a wallet that enables staking in the chain you want to become a node of, and staying online 24/7.
 Some blockchains also stipulate a minimum share of crypto to be staked, for example on Tezos it is 8,000 XTZ, on Ethereum 2.0 it will be 32 ETH

 2. Delegating your stake

-If you do not want to manage a validator node yourself, you can opt to delegate your stake to an existing node.
-Delegation is a convenient alternative if you want to participate in the consensus mechanism of a blockchain with a lower investment of time and money.
+If you do not want to manage a validator node, you can delegate your stake to an existing node.
+Delegation is a convenient alternative if you wish to participate in the consensus mechanism of a blockchain with a lower investment of time and money.
 When you delegate a node, the amount of cryptocurrency you have staked joins the node’s stake.
 This way, the validating node will also use your cryptocurrencies to contribute to the functioning of the network.
-The rewards obtained for the validation work are then distributed proportionally between the node and those who have delegated.
+The rewards obtained for the validation work are distributed proportionally between the node and those delegated.
 You can delegate a node through platforms (decentralised or otherwise) that offer this service.

 3. Staking cryptos to take part in a blockchain’s governance

-In some cases, staking is used to let users participate in the governance of a blockchain.
+In some cases, staking is used to let users participate in blockchain governance.
 Whoever stakes a certain amount of crypto earns the right to vote on updates, improvements and the direction of the blockchain’s roadmap.
 This way, staking increases the decentralisation of a project’s decisions.

 4. Locking up cryptos to get rewards

-Cryptocurrency staking can also mean simply locking up your cryptocurrencies for a period of time in order to obtain rewards, calculated on an annual basis and expressed in APY.
-These rewards are the equivalent of what in traditional finance is called an annual percentage return.
-Locked cryptocurrencies cannot be traded or sold, until the end of the staking period selected.
+Cryptocurrency staking can also mean simply locking up your cryptocurrencies for a period of time to obtain rewards, calculated annually and expressed in APY.
+These rewards are the equivalent of what traditional finance calls an annual percentage return.
+Locked cryptocurrencies cannot be traded or sold until the end of the staking period selected.
 How can I take part in this type of staking?
 This option is particularly suitable for people who are not particularly familiar with the crypto sector because it does not require any technical expertise, all you need to do is find out about the third-party service you choose.
 Now let’s see where you can stake!

 Where can you stake?